Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 How often ads actually appear

 Pricing matters less than penetration when you’re deciding whether ChatGPT is a real ad channel for your category.
-We’ve measured twice, and the answer changed sharply between the two.
+We’ve measured the ChatGPT ads rollout three times, and the story keeps moving.

 Original April-May measurement.
 Across our 19-day monitoring window (2026-04-14 to 2026-05-02), 0.42% of ChatGPT responses carried at least one paid placement.
 Adthena’s parallel analysis on a different prompt mix clocked roughly 0.8% in the same window.